-We live in a culture where a blue ribbon, a gold star, a trophy, or at minimum an enthusiastic "good job!" has become commonplace—and even expected—when children participate in an activity, regardless of their effort or outcome.
-Many feel these practices are important to build a child's self-esteem and are harmless, but in fact, they are neither.
+We live in a culture where a blue ribbon, a gold star, or at minimum an enthusiastic "good job!" has become commonplace—and even expected—when children participate in an activity, regardless of their effort or outcome.
+But using praise and rewards indiscriminately can backfire.
+Here’s why:

-While each of these events are not individually harmful, and are sometimes perfectly appropriate, the practice of continually praising or overpraising a child can be.
-The problem with praise is that children begin to expect constant acknowledgement and conversely are alarmed when they don't get it.
+- Children begin to expect constant acknowledgment and are alarmed when they don't get it.
 They come to rely on external praise rather than develop internal motivation or confidence in their emerging abilities.
-They stop doing things because they should or they can, and instead do them for the recognition.
+They stop doing things because they should or can, and instead do them for recognition.

-Further, according to Carol Dweck, Ph.D., a professor at Columbia University, children who come to rely on praise take fewer risks, because they are unwilling to lose their praiseworthy status.
-When children seek praise (consciously or unconsciously), they tend to avoid anything they won't get "right," which is unfortunate because mistakes, trial and error, and risk-taking are critical elements of any learning process.
+- According to Dr. Carol Dweck, children who come to rely on praise take fewer risks, because they are unwilling to lose their praiseworthy status.
+When children seek praise, they tend to avoid anything they won't get "right.”
+Mistakes, trial and error, and risk-taking are critical elements of any learning process.

 So what should we do instead?
 Offer encouragement.